quasarframework/quasar/docs/src/pages/quasar-cli/browser-compatibility.md

 That's it.
 This will inject the Promise polyfill, along with some other smaller polyfills, adding an extra ~6k worth of code (minified) to your bundle.
 Check [Github](https://github.com/quasarframework/quasar/tree/dev/ui/src/ie-compat) to see it.

 ::: tip IE Polyfills
 Quasar CLI is smart enough to include the IE polyfills only if it is really needed.
-An Electron app for example doesn't need it and as a result, even if you leave `ie 11` in your package.json browserslist.
+An Electron app for example doesn't need it and as a result, even if you leave `ie 11` in your package.json browserslist it won't add it.
 :::

 ::: warning